 We think it’s best to design your class with the skills you are most confident sharing with others.
 It’s also best to keep your topic focused, as specialized classes that teach a distinct skill tend to be most resonate with our student community.
 There are many ways you can focus your class to highlight your culinary skill, here are just a few we think work well.

 Sometimes you are simply the master of one recipe.
 Maybe it’s a hand-me-down sauce recipe or a killer key lime pie or kale chips crisped to perfection.
 Check out Italian Chef Secrets: How to Make Perfect Thin Crust Pizza as an example.
 In this class, the teacher is just focused on the perfect pizza pie.
 Single recipe classes show students how to complete the specific recipe, from start to finish.
 Be sure to show students every step of the process, and share any helpful tips or tricks.
-This type of class is great for bite-sized learning and allows you to follow up with a new recipe every month (helping you build out your Skillshare Channel).
+This type of class is great because it allows you to follow up with a new recipe every month (helping you build out your Skillshare Channel).

 Cuisine or Diet